Do I have to pay a deductible if I hit a car? (Details for 2024)

 • Type of coverage

-While you don’t have to pay a deductible with liability coverage, it is not enough protection if your vehicle is damaged in an at-fault car accident.
+While you don’t have to pay a liability deductible with liability coverage, it is not enough protection if your vehicle is damaged in an at-fault car accident.

 Investing in collision and comprehensive coverage is beneficial because the added protection saves you money if your vehicle is damaged.
 However, ensure that you can afford the monthly premium and deductible.
 We found six ways to save money on car insurane to help drivers find affordable coverage and deductibles.

-Frequently Asked Questions About Paying Deductibles
+Frequently Asked Questions

 What should I do if there is no damage to the car I hit?